Sienci-Labs/Resources/atc/atc-assembly/atc-air-filter-and-compressor.md

 1. Use the handle on the quick disconnect on your compressor to open the line.

-   > NOTE: Before connecting a new air compressor to the automatic tool changer system, check your manufacturer's recommendations on purging the system of debris before you begin.
+   > Before connecting a new air compressor to the automatic tool changer system, check your manufacturer's recommendations on purging the system of debris before you begin.

 ## Setting Air Pressure & Flow